Jighead/sass-button-lib/README.md

 gulp     -- build for production (no server)
 ```

-## Use it in your next SASS project!
+## Change the button styles to your liking and use them in your next SASS project!